ZhouYuxuanYX/SP-ViT-Learning-2D-Spatial-Priors-for-Vision-Transformers/README.md

 # SP-ViT
-This is the official implementation of our paper [SP-ViT: Learning 2D Spatial Priors for Vision Transformers.](https://arxiv.org/pdf/2206.07662.pdf)
+This is the official implementation of our BMVC 2022 paper [SP-ViT: Learning 2D Spatial Priors for Vision Transformers.](https://arxiv.org/pdf/2206.07662.pdf)

 ![Compare](intro.png)